 - Exit Fate has a Bribe mechanic which allows you to always-successfully avoid a battle.

-- Played straight with Pokémon Rumble's rendition of Fling, which has you chuck 1K of money for a decent amount of damage.
+- Played straight with Pokémon Rumble's rendition of Fling, which has you chuck about 10% of your money (capping at 1K) for a decent amount of damage.

 - SimCity 4 lets you live out this trope by driving down the streets in the mayoral limo, throwing money (straight from the public coffers) to boost your mayor rating.